July 4th, 1980

 There we all were, grown siblings with a long history of 4th of July gatherings posing for a picture for our mother on July 4, 1980.
 My nephew, Dennis Jr, was 13.
 His sister, Lori was 11.
 My daughter Carrie was not quite four years old.
 Her cousin, Shani was also three years old.
 Jason would be turning three in another month or so and Kara had recently celebrated her first birthday.
 My other nieces, Kelly and Shannon were not born yet.

 We probably had hot dogs and hamburgers and pickled eggs, and potato salad, maybe some ham salad, corn on the cob and watermelon for this picnic fete.
 My dad would have had the horse shoe pit set up.
 He and his son and the sons-in-law might have played some poker after it got dark.
-My and I would have been sitting around the kitchen with our mom chatting (and laughing hysterically) after dark.
+My sisters and I would have been sitting around the kitchen with our mom chatting (and laughing hysterically) after dark.

 This picture was taken on the same day on the same picnic table.
 Cindy, Brian and Carrie.